REALSDEALS/ToDoes/README.md

 To make life easier and more organized.

 # Version
-Version 0.0.1
+Version 0.0.3

 # Changelog
 The updates will be stated here:
-- Flutter has been implemented in the build.
-- Simple changes have been made regarding to the main.dart folder.
+- Navigation Bar has been implemented, nothing to fancy.
+- Nav page has been created also.
+- Colors where changed to 'Red.'
+(For now).

 # Issues
 The known issues will be stated here: